Orland0x/CairoDesignPatterns/README.md

 # CairoDesignPatterns
 Design patterns I have written/found whilst creating Cairo contracts.
+There is a contract and a corresponding test for each.
 Saved here for reusability